neumatho/NostalgicPlayer/README.md

 Please enjoy this program, and support the development by giving any feedback (bug reports and flattering comments :-))

+# Structure

+The player is structured, so it is easy to create your own user interface around the logic.
+All the main logic is in the *NostalgicPlayerLibrary* and *NostalgicPlayerKit*.
+The later is used by the agents to communicate with the player.

+Agents can be anything, e.g. players, converters, visuals etc. You only need to include the agents you want to use, if you write your own player around the library.
+Just remember the credits.
+All agents are loaded dynamic.

+In the Clients folder, you can find two different clients that use the player. *NostalgicPlayerConsole* is a simple player that loads a single module and play it.
+It will then write some information to the console. *NostalgicPlayer* is a full blown player using Windows Forms and is the one that is released to the public.

 # Formats supported

 | Format | Extension | Converter | Player | Description |